frontity/docs/docs/learning-frontity/code-splitting.md

 Imagine you are using a big library for showing your comments.
 You will want to load it just when it is needed, so it doesn't increase the bundle size if that React component is not loaded.

-Code splitting let you do it.
+Code splitting lets you do it.

 You have to use `loadable` with a dynamic `import()` inside: